 Shipping complaints aren’t new.
 Holiday seasons add more pressure with deadlines.
 Expectations for delivery and service can be demanding with more people shopping online.

-Customers who were early adopters to eCommerce were able to enjoy minimal shipping costs and speedy delivery.
-We are now in a transition period as infrastructure catches up to this increased demand.
+Customers who were early adopters to online retail were able to enjoy minimal shipping costs and speedy delivery.
+We’re now in a transition period as infrastructure catches up to this increased demand.

-Increased demand has created longer delivery times.
-The demand will also increase carrier rates.
-These rates will either be absorbed by your business (COG/margins) and/or passed on to the customer.
+Increased demand means longer delivery times.
+The demand increases carrier rates.
+These rates are either absorbed by your business (COG/margins) and/or passed on to the customer.

 With changes in delivery times and shipping rates, you will encounter customer service challenges this holiday season.
-Encourage customers to start shopping early for the holiday season.
-October isn’t too early this year.
+Encourage customers to shop early for the holiday season for selection and delivery.
+October isn’t too early.

 The best way to get ahead of challenges is to anticipate them.
-Then create solutions with back-up options.
-Knowing with the best plans you still need to remain flexible.
+Then create solutions with backup options.
+Knowing even with the best plans you still need to remain flexible.

 Track delivery times with different carriers.
 Then adjust your delivery windows accordingly.
 You may also want to build in buffer windows if you are waiting on your own supplies for fulfilling orders.

 Use banners to educate customers about delayed delivery times.
 You can adapt your language to be positive, but it must be clear.
 “Due to increased shipping demands, delivery times are longer than expected.
 Please allow X-X number of days for delivery.”
 Using a window also gives you a cushion for the unknown.
 It’s better to have a package arrive sooner rather than later.

 Add copy to web pages throughout the transaction to remind them of the delay.

 If you don’t have it installed already, you can add a package tracking plug-in to your site.
 This allows the customer to input their phone number for shipping updates.